quiminbano/frac-ol/readme.md

 - A C compiler (gcc or clang)
 - Basic knowledge of fractals and complex numbers

-This repository already includes a version of Minilibx to work in macOS.
-If you want to try fract-ol in a linux machine, it is necessary to replace the folder minilibx, with the version for [linux](https://github.com/42Paris/minilibx-linux).
+This repository already includes a version of Minilibx to work in macOS and Linux. minilibx is a library developed by 42.
+If you want to check it out, you can click [here](https://github.com/42Paris/minilibx-linux.git)